SeanE15/Fundamentals-for-Data-Analysis/README.md

 # Introduction:

 ### Hello, and welcome to my github repository.
 This repo has been created in order to satify the work required to complete the Fundamentals for Data Analysis course - which is a key part to my completion of the HDip in Computer Science with Data Analytics at the Atlantic Technological University.
-This repository contains two main bodies of work - the weekly jupyter notebooks which I have compiled throughout the course and a project which focuses ont he analysis of 'The Normal Distribution'.
+This repository contains two main bodies of work - the weekly jupyter notebooks which are stored in the 'Practicals' folder that I have compiled throughout the course and a project which focuses on the analysis of 'The Normal Distribution'.

 ----